Ario124/simon-game/README.md

 ## Credits

-* Ideas to write the README file come from [Slack](https://code-institute-room.slack.com) and [Github](https://github.com/Code-Institute-Submissions/Simon-Game-13)
+* Ideas to write the README file as well as for the coding of logic come from [Slack](https://code-institute-room.slack.com) and [Github](https://github.com/Code-Institute-Submissions/Simon-Game-13)
 * I did a lot of research on how to get the game working using JS.
-I learned much by viewing other projects and also from [Youtube](https://www.youtube.com/)
+I learned very much with the help of my tutor Juan Monetti and by viewing other projects and also from [Youtube](https://www.youtube.com/)